Master's DegreesMaster of EngineeringMaster of Engineering ManagementMaster of ScienceAdmissions

 - meet the GEM fellowship program eligibility criteria and complete a GEM fellowship application through the National GEM Consortium

-- be admitted to Dartmouth Engineering's PhD, MS, MEM, or MEng program
+- be admitted to Dartmouth Engineering's PhD, MS, MEM, or MEng program, or to Dartmouth's graduate programs in Computer Science or Math

 - indicate on their Dartmouth application and/or contact Dartmouth Engineering admissions to note they are also under consideration by the National GEM Consortium for a GEM Fellowship.